FreeMasen/mdbook-presentation-preprocessor/README.md

 $web-only-end$

 $slides-only$
-This content should only be displated when the page is in slide presentation mode
+This content should only be displayed when the page is in slide presentation mode
 $slides-only-end$
 ```
 To toggle between slides and web, you can press `alt+p`.

-A current limitation is that you would not be able to conditional
+A current limitation is that you would not be able to conditionally
 extend a bulleted or numbered list.
 Instead it will create a second
 list just below the first.